 To support the AREA approach, EPSRC:

-- promotes reflection, understanding and training about responsible innovation approaches within the wider research community, encouraging broader interactions with other disciplines and spheres of expertise in order to develop capacity for responsible innovation
+- promotes reflection, understanding and training about responsible research and innovation approaches within the wider research community, encouraging broader interactions with other disciplines and spheres of expertise in order to develop capacity for responsible research and innovation

-- welcomes funding requests for research grant proposals that seek to explore aspects of responsible innovation as an integral part of the research endeavour
+- welcomes funding requests for research grant proposals that seek to explore aspects of responsible research and innovation as an integral part of the research endeavour

 - remains vigilant to potential social, environmental, ethical and regulatory challenges which arise from new research at the limits of our knowledge, and seeks to broaden debate at an early stage

-- ensures that responsible innovation is prominent in our strategic thinking and funding plans, including proposal assessment
+- ensures that responsible research and innovation is prominent in our strategic thinking and funding plans, including proposal assessment

 EPSRC research community